-And every good lawyer will always fight hard to include the “intangibles”, ensuring you receive funds for personalized career coaching.
-You will find this invaluable during your job hunt.
-A career coach is professionally trained to be a sounding board when you brush up your resume and practice your interview skills.
-They help you explore avenues for learning new skills and they find opportunities to take your skills set to new and emerging industries.
+They help you explore avenues for learning new skills and they find opportunities to transfer your talents to new and emerging industries.
 Your coach will guide you step by step to transition into a new business or consulting role, should you choose this.
-And most of all, they bring solid experience to your side as you negotiate your employment contract and close the deal on the new job.
+And most of all, they bring solid experience to your side as you negotiate your employment contract, close the deal on the new job and get settled in.